hamuppratik/Flask-API-Tuturial-For-Approval/README.md

 } ```

-This project effectively demonstrates how to deploy a machine learning model as a web service, allowing others to make predictions using the model via an API.
+This project effectively demonstrates how to deploy a machine learning model as a web service, allowing others to make predictions using the model via an API..